NizamuddinMandekar/ImageDetector-Real-vs-AI-Generated/README.md

 ## Overview :

-The ["Reality Check"](https://huggingface.co/spaces/khanaabidabdal/RealityCheck) application is designed to classify images of faces as either real or AI-generated.
+The ["Image Detector"](https://huggingface.co/spaces/NizamuddinMandekar/ImageDetector) application is designed to classify images of faces as either real or AI-generated.
 Utilizing the ResNet50 model, our classifier achieves up to 95% accuracy.
 This repository provides an overview of the application, detailed results from experiments, and future scope for enhancements.

 ## Introduction :